ubengaisiani12-ux/urradify-mp3-player/README.md

-🎵 URRADIFY is an offline desktop MP3 player application developed using Python and PyQt6 Designer as the final project for the University Programming course.
-The application demonstrates desktop GUI development, multimedia integration, modular software architecture, and modern user interface design.
+🎵 URRADIFY is an offline desktop MP3 player application developed using Python and PyQt6 Designer as the final project for a university Programming course.
+While the assignment required students to build a desktop application using PyQt6 and Qt Designer, the concept, features, and overall application design were independently proposed and developed by the author.
+The project demonstrates desktop GUI development, multimedia integration, modular software architecture, and modern user interface design.

 ---